Request Free Sample ×

 Road transport is the dominant mode in the logistics market, celebrated for its speed and flexibility in urban and regional deliveries.
 It accommodates a wide range of cargo types, making it essential for last-mile logistics and supply chain efficiency.
 In contrast, air transport is emerging as a fast-growing segment in logistics, driven by demand for rapid delivery of high-value goods and e-commerce.
 Airlines are investing in infrastructure and technology to enhance efficiency and capacity, positioning air freight as a competitive alternative despite its higher costs.
 This dynamic interplay between road and air transport illustrates the evolving logistics landscape, where both modes cater to distinct market needs.

-Technology: IoT (Dominant) vs. Automation (Emerging)
+Logistics Technology: IoT (Dominant) vs. AI (Emerging)

 Get more detailed insights about Logistics Market